 What about customer service?

-To contact customer support, email communication is encouraged, although a phone number is also provided for registered customers.
+SumUp offers an online Support Center answering the majority of questions.
+To contact customer support, emailing is encouraged, although a phone number is also provided for registered customers.

 The service is geared towards businesses who do not require much customization.